-A highly skilled and knowledgeable team of Carer Connectors, based in Early Help Hubs (District Council offices) and in Norfolk County Council Adult Social Services offices, will deliver one-to-one support in the community and carry out Carers Assessments.
+A highly skilled and knowledgeable team of Family Carer Practitioners deliver one-to-one support in the community and carry out Carers Assessments.

 You can refer yourself for a Carers Assessment via the Carers Matter Norfolk Advice Line.
-A Carer Connector will meet with you one-to-one and complete Part B of the Carer’s Assessment with you, which will include creating an Action Plan helping you to focus on what you want to achieve and the steps you can take with a Connector to reach them.
+A Family Carer Practitioner will meet with you one-to-one and complete Part B of the Carer’s Assessment with you, which will include creating an Action Plan helping you to focus on what you want to achieve and the steps you can take with a Family Carer Practitioner to reach them.

 What we can offer

 - Carers Assessments – tailored support and action planning to help you maintain your health and wellbeing and independence;

 - Support Planning e.g. working with you to increase your local support networks;

 - Information & Advice (greater detail and complexity than the Advice Line);

 We will help you gain the skills to self-advocate (speaking up and representing yourself) where possible or refer you into specialist services where appropriate if you like someone else to represent you.

 Based in the Early Help Hubs or Adult Social Services offices, Family Carer Practitioners work closely with multiple agencies, including: